ostatni5/tk-2022/README.md

     $ mix test

 ## Backend project structure
 The backend consists of many lightweight nodes (REST servers) implemented in different technologies.
-The master and metadata nodes are both implemented in NodeJS, sharing some functionalities, and therefore are defined in the same directory - `node_servers`.
+The main and metadata nodes are both implemented in NodeJS, sharing some functionalities, and therefore are defined in the same directory - `node_servers`.
 The other modules each use different technologies and are defined in separate directories.

 ### Node Servers common directory
 The `node_servers` directory contains the following directories: